mptsounds/mptsounds.github.io/README.md

-# README: Documenting tecnical details of my blogging journey
+# Technical details & goals of my blogging journey
 *This is a work in progress.*

-## Notes:
+## Notes: (to turn into Projects tasks)
 - For now, only published page is /docs/README.
 - The goal's to make a proper multi-page blog where all published entries are in /docs.
 - Try to utilise Command Prompt/Terminal as much as possible rather than relying on GitHub UI.